Eligibility

 Every day is different at the Zoo, and some animals might not be viewable during your visit.
 Be sure to check the Zoo website for any updates or special notices.
 On the Zoo homepage, look for the “Alerts” box in the top right corner.

 The Zoo’s train, the Jones Falls Zephyr, is a ride that winds through a portion of Zoo grounds.
 There is a cost to ride the train.
-The Zoo’s Mobility Shuttle is a small-scale service to transport those with a particular mobility need from the Zoo’s Main Gate to Zoo Central.
+The Zoo’s Mobility Shuttle is a small-scale service to transport those with a particular mobility need from the Zoo’s Main Gate (where Wild Things Gift Shop is located) to Zoo Central.

 The Zoo no longer has large shuttles for transporting visitors.
-School groups should plan to use the walking path.
+School groups should plan to walk through the Zoo’s historic Main Valley to visit the prairie dogs and Wild Things Gift Shop in the Zoo’s Main Gate area.

-Wheelchairs can be rented from the Zoo’s concessions partner at the Wild Things Gift Shop inside the Zoo’s Main Gate.
+Wheelchairs can be rented from the Zoo’s concessions partner at the Wild Things Gift Shop inside the Zoo’s Main Gate and at Wilderness Traders in the Zoo Central area.

 If a member of your group requires a private space for nursing or to use a feeding tube, ask a staff member (green shirt) or volunteer (red shirt) to radio a Visitor Services Manager.
 The manager will assist you in finding an appropriate location.